Zuhd4/2026-GP1-6/README.md

 # Introduction

-Lexia is an Android mobile learning application designed to support children with dyslexia in improving their reading and spelling skills.
-The application provides a child-friendly interface with interactive learning activities, level-based progression, text-to-speech support, speech recognition, OCR text capture, and a word difficulty scoring system.
+Lexia is an Android mobile learning application designed to support children with dyslexia in improving their reading and spelling skills through interactive and child-friendly learning activities.

-The goal of Lexia is to create a supportive and engaging learning environment where children can practice reading and spelling through educational games and reading activities.
-The application also provides a parent interface that allows parents to manage child profiles, monitor progress, scan learning materials, and analyze word difficulty.
+The application includes two main interfaces: a child interface and a parent interface.
+The child interface allows children to practice through educational games, reading activities, text-to-speech support, speech recognition, and level-based progression.
+The parent interface allows parents to create and manage child profiles, monitor the child’s progress, scan learning materials using OCR, and analyze word difficulty.

+Lexia assists children by:

+* Providing educational games such as Letter Scramble, Word Matching, and Listen & Spell.

+* Supporting reading activities with speech recognition and feedback.

+* Using a word difficulty scoring system to classify words based on linguistic rules.

+* Highlighting difficult words to support children while reading.

+* Allowing parents to track learning progress through a dedicated parent dashboard.

+Unlike traditional learning applications, Lexia combines dyslexia-friendly design, interactive learning activities, OCR text capture, and a custom word difficulty scoring system to create a supportive reading and spelling environment.

+# Technologies Used

+Lexia uses a combination of mobile, cloud, backend, and data processing tools:

+**Mobile Application**

+* Flutter — Used to develop the Android mobile application.

+* Dart — Used as the main programming language for the Flutter application.

+* Android Emulator — Used to run and test the application on a virtual Android device.

+**Firebase Services**

+* Firebase Authentication — Used for parent account registration and login.

+* Cloud Firestore — Used to store parent accounts, child profiles, vocabulary data, and learning progress.

+**Backend and Data Processing**

+* Python — Used to process the vocabulary corpus and apply the word difficulty scoring rules.

+* Flask — Used to build the word analyzer backend.

+* Node.js — Used for Firebase Admin SDK scripts and generative AI processing workflows.

+* Google Colab — Used during dataset preparation and corpus processing.

+**Generative AI**

+* Google Generative AI / Gemini API — Used for text validation and image validation during the educational content preparation process.

+**Development and Version Control Tools**

+* Visual Studio Code — Used as the main development environment.

+* GitHub — Used for version control, collaboration, and storing the project repository.

+# Launch Instructions

+-a

+---

+# Student Names:

+* Norah Alshamsan, 444200817
+* Dana Alsalami, 443200945
+* Zuhd Ibrahim, 444201206
+* Layan Alhowaimel, 444200969